Ask the Expert Tutor: IGCSE English (Romeo & Juliet)

 3. There are many examples of inner conflict in the play's characterisation and Shakespeare shows us that inner conflict is also an inevitable part of being a teenager.
 When we first meet Romeo he is wracked with self-doubt over his love for Rosaline because he's in the midst of that delightful Elizabethan convention of courtly love.
 (Brownie points and an A* for students who can identify this last point!)

-So how might we communicate some of these ideas in a well-expressed paragraph?
+So, how might we communicate some of these ideas in a well-expressed paragraph?
 The key here is to use short quotations frequently and make sure the evidence you bring links Shakespeare's characterisation, language, metre and drama with the theme of conflict.
 For example if we were to write a sample paragraph on intergenerational conflict, it might look something like this:

-This is by no means the only way to write a paragraph on this topic -- and there are many elements candidates could present as evidence.
+This is by no means the only way to write a paragraph on this topic and there are many elements that IGCSE candidates could present as evidence.
 However, the paragraph above neatly combines varied quotations with close analysis of language to answer the question.
 Importantly it does so in sentences which are not too long and in which the language is clear.
 This helps the examiner to award marks.

-That's it for today's "Ask the Expert Tutor."
+That's it for today's ‘Ask the Expert Tutor.’
 If you have any questions about what you've read, do ask it via one of the channels below - we will be happy to help.

 Twitter: @BartyEducation